Cosys-Lab/Cosys-AirSim/README.md

 * Added option to Cameras, EchoSensor and GPULiDAR to ignore certain objects with the _MarkedIgnore_ Unreal tag and enabling the "IgnoreMarked" setting in [the settings file](https://cosys-lab.github.io/settings/).
 * Updated Unreal to 4.24 (custom fork needed for instance segmentation: [https://github.com/WouterJansen/UnrealEngine](https://github.com/WouterJansen/UnrealEngine))
 * Dropped support for Unity Environments.

+Some more details on our changes can be found in the [changelog](CHANGELOG.md).

 ## How to Get It
 This branch uses a custom Unreal Engine version!
 Please read the documentation carefully.